atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ft
 Oh! dear!" replied her Ladyship,
 '. **4, ' ' i ‘ ' ' * *
-•* I can never be a pattern formrhbel « by — People in Such chferent’ ranks' In “life should not think of imttd.tidnvai “becomes them So very ill, and they
+•* I can never be a pattern formrhbel « by — People in Such chferent’ ranks' In life should not think of imttd.tidnvai becomes them So very ill, and they
 '*•' ' '.st S ■' C C. ■ •.. i '■ ■ \ \ ■ : > I. •
-“always appear To 'Awkward, ‘ arid ex
+always appear To 'Awkward, ‘ arid ex
 ^ ' * ' " ' ', " '
 .** pose thernselves fo fidiciil6usty, ^' tnat
 IV V V
-“one
+one
 \
 \ ^
 .
 22=3